 Office: Lecture Hall 173

 Specialization: film theory, film noir and the historical avant-garde.

 Office: Fine Arts 143

-Marcia Focht has been the Curator of the Visual Resources Collection since 1986.
-She was awarded a BFA in Printmaking and an MA in Art History from the University of Denver.
-Marcia recently served two terms as Secretary of the Visual Resources Association, the International Association of Image Media Professionals.
-She also served 13 years as Mentor Coordinator for the VRA
+Marcia Focht has been the curator of the Visual Resources Collection since 1986.
+She was awarded a BFA in printmaking and an MA in art history from the University of Denver.
+Focht recently served two terms as secretary of the Visual Resources Association, the International Association of Image Media Professionals.
+She also served 13 years as mentor coordinator for the VRA.

 Assistant to the Chair